Kirthik1/Events/README.md

 - `Constraint Layout` : All of the activities in the app uses a flexible constraint layout, which is easy to handle for different screen sizes.
 - `Recyclerview` :  To present the list of different events and notes, we used the efficient recyclerview.
-- `LiveData & Room Database` : We are also using LiveData to create & store any changes notes of a particular person and update it to local databases using Room.
+- `LiveData & Room Database` : We are also using LiveData to create & store notes of a particular person and update it to local databases using Room.
 - `Firebase Firestore` : In addition to room database we also use firestore to store the events database online

 <b> Application Link & Future Scope : </b>